keleviss/keleviss/README.md

 <h1>Hi, I'm Vissarion!</h1>
-<h3>Front End Software Engineer at FXGT and Computer Science Student at the University of West Attica.</h3>
+<h3>Front End Developer at FXGT and Computer Science Student at the University of West Attica.</h3>

 - I’m currently working on a **Mini Reddit** web app using the **Reddit API**